 Last night I had the pleasure of having dinner with several members of the local free unix group.
 While the conversation was interesting, stimulating, and extraordinarily geeky, a particular exchange struck a chord with me.

-We were discussing opportunistic encryption and how, despite its shortcomings, it’s still better than nothing.
+We were discussing opportunistic encryption and how, despite its shortcomings, it’s still better than nothing (( For example, STARTTLS for SMTP offers no protection from a man-in-the-middle attack, as certificates are not checked against a list of trusted authorities.
+However, this is no different than if the message was sent over an unencrypted link, but STARTTLS offers protection against passive wiretapping. )).
 Several of us lamented that implementing strong security is often hard, and usually beyond the abilities of most average users.
 Thus, having opportunistic encryption on the server end (e.g. having webmail, IMAP, POP, SMTP, etc. connections use SSL by default) can often add security to an otherwise insecure connection without needing any action on the user’s part.

 One of the other folks at the meeting mentioned that if we had a completely open, transparent society, then we wouldn’t need to worry about such security, as there’d be no secrets to protect.

 An interesting concept, to be sure, but not one I can really see taking off; people have too many secrets.